Everything You Need to Know About the CASPer

 While you don’t have to study for the CASPer, you DO have to prepare by familiarizing yourself with the test format.
 We discussed the types of scenarios and free-response questions above.
 You can also increase your comfort with this format by doing a sample test available on the CASPer website.
 Just as you would do sample tests in MCAT prep, you should take this sample test seriously and in the same conditions that you plan to take the real CASPer.
 The CASPer website also has a very thorough Frequently Asked Questions section.
 Reviewing this section will further aid in familiarizing yourself with the test.

-Finally, as you add the CASPer to your list of to-dos this application cycle, don’t forget that CASPer scores are only one piece of the holistic admissions process.
+Finally, as you add the CASPer to your list of to-dos this application cycle, don’t forget that CASPer scores are only one piece of the holistic medical school admissions process.
 The scores will supplement your longitudinal academic and extracurricular record, letters of recommendation, personal essays, and MCAT scores.
 Medical schools understand you’re more than just your MCAT score, and the CASPer is another attempt at assessing you as a well-rounded applicant.

 Search the Blog